thombashi/excelrd/docs/formatting.rst

 - Modern Excel file versions don't keep most of the built-in "number formats" in the file; Excel loads formats according to the user's locale.
-Currently, xlrd's emulation of this is limited to a hard-wired table that applies to the US English locale.
+Currently, excelrd's emulation of this is limited to a hard-wired table that applies to the US English locale.
 This may mean that currency symbols, date order, thousands separator, decimals separator, etc are inappropriate.